bjtatters/Greenblatt/README.md

 **Before starting...**

 It is important to note that the SEC filing website uses cik numbers to identify each company, rather than its ticker.
 The SEC itself provides a .txt file that shows each CIK and the corresponding ticker, however the name of each company is still missing.
-To save valuable time, in looking for full company names it is advisable to download this .csv file here: https://raw.githubusercontent.com/ngshya/pfsm/master/data/sec_edgar_company_info.csv
+To save valuable time in looking for full company names, it is advisable to download this .csv file here: https://raw.githubusercontent.com/ngshya/pfsm/master/data/sec_edgar_company_info.csv

 After saving this file, input its file path into line 22 of the script.

 **Opportunities for further improvement**

 As mentioned above, the scraping process includes a word search function.
-To avoid overloading the output file, and forcing the user to go through the data table avoiding those filings that don't mention any special situations, a simple screen could be included that omits any filing without a sufficient number of 'special situation mentions'.
+To avoid overloading the output file however, and forcing the user to go through the data table avoiding those filings that don't mention any special situations, a simple screen could be included that omits any filing without a sufficient number of 'special situation mentions'.